getml/reflect-cpp/docs/standard_containers.md

 All other supported standard containers
 (other than `std::variant`, `std::optional`, `std::unique_ptr` and `std::shared_ptr`)
 will be represented as arrays.
-Containers for which the `value_type` is a key-value-pair, will be represented as arrays of pairs.
+Containers for which the `value_type` is a key-value-pair will be represented as arrays of pairs.